OmniAID: Decoupling Semantics and Artifacts for Universal AI-Generated Image Detection in the Wild: Limitation and Future Work

 \section{Limitation and Future Work}

 Despite setting a new state-of-the-art in robust AIGI detection, OmniAID exhibits certain limitations.
 First, our framework relies on a fixed taxonomy of semantic experts, which potentially constrains generalization to open-set domains that lie strictly outside these pre-defined categories.
 We plan to address this by leveraging our orthogonal subspace design for continual learning, thereby enabling the incremental integration of new semantic experts without catastrophic forgetting.
 Crucially, this extension would require optimizing only the new experts and updating the router.
 Second, the current semantic partition is coarse-grained and may be suboptimal; for instance, the ``Anime'' category intrinsically overlaps with ``Human'' and ``Animal'' semantics.
 Investigating more granular or data-driven subdivisions could further enhance generalization performance.
+Third, the explicit semantic router may introduce a potential attack surface if adversarial perturbations are designed to manipulate routing decisions.
+Our fixed artifact expert and Top-$K$ routing mitigate this risk by keeping category-agnostic evidence active and allowing multiple semantic experts to contribute, but robust routing under adaptive attacks remains an important direction for future work.
 Finally, while our Artifact Expert currently employs VAE-based reconstruction for computational efficiency, this proxy may not fully capture the entire spectrum of generative fingerprints.
 Future research could incorporate a broader array of heterogeneous VAEs or leverage direct generative model reconstruction to facilitate the learning of more comprehensive and robust artifact representations.